 - The receiver sends regular aggregate reports to domain owners, usually daily, detailing information about the number of emails sent using their domain, their authentication status, whether the messages were delivered or not, and which IP addresses those messages originated from.

-DMARC Eliminates Same-Domain Name Phishing — When fully enforced, DMARC ensures that only authorized senders can transmit messages on the domain owner’s behalf, and guarantees a match between the visible ‘From’ and the hidden ‘Return-Path’ or ‘DKIM’ field addresses in each message.
-This eliminates same-domain phishing attacks, and protects the brand by ensuring a domain name is only used by authorized senders.
+DMARC Eliminates Same-Domain Name Phishing — DMARC is supported by over 75 percent of the world’s email inboxes, including 100% of the major U.S. inbox providers.
+That means that when fully enforced, DMARC ensures that only authorized senders can transmit messages on a domain owner’s behalf, and guarantees a match between the visible ‘From’ and the hidden ‘Return-Path’ or ‘DKIM’ field addresses in each message.

-DMARC Increases Email Deliverability — With DMARC at enforcement, a domain name’s reputation is improved and domain owners realize substantially increased email deliverability.
-DMARC reduces unwanted emails sent by impostors hijacking your domain name.
+DMARC Increases Email Deliverability — When set to a policy of enforcement, DMARC reduces unwanted emails sent by impostors hijacking your domain name.
 Such emails damage a company’s reputation among customers and spam filters, hurting deliverability.
-DMARC puts a stop to that, and when set to a policy of enforcement, domain owners see a substantial improvement in email deliverability.
+DMARC at enforcement puts a stop to that, and as a result domain owners see a substantial improvement in email deliverability.

-DMARC Provides Global Visibility — DMARC’s reporting mechanisms provide information about, and control over, services sending email on your behalf, and can give you full visibility over your email ecosystem.
+DMARC Provides Global Visibility — When properly utilized and interpreted, DMARC’s reporting mechanisms provide information about services sending email on your behalf, and can give you full visibility over your email ecosystem.